ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 Now you can modify this default behavior.

-## Developing the application
+## Develop the application
 To modify the Affine Transformations app, you will add one more button with a Run label.
 When you click this button, it invokes the custom runAnimation method.
 This method will be responsible for executing affine transformations several times.
 This allows you to measure the performance of these operations when you build the app for x64 and AArch64 architectures.

-As with any other C++ app, the application’s entry point is the main function, as defined in main.cpp.
-The main function initializes and displays XFormWidget, in xform.h and xform.cpp.
+As with any other C++ app, the application’s entry point is the main function, as defined in `main.cpp`.
+The main function initializes and displays XFormWidget, in `xform.h` and `xform.cpp`.

 Start by changing the xform.h file (located inside the Header folder in the project tree on the left side).
 First, add one include directive to import the QElapsedTimer class, which you use to measure the code’s execution time: